-- "The reserve is used for a number of recreational activities (in addition to the organised sport on site). - were jogging and mountain biking.
-There were also a number of 'other' outcome of BMX riding and motor vehicle sports. - "The survey revealed dog walking to be a highly popular activity in the reserve with 58% of respondents performing this type of passive recreation. - "The survey reveals the existing play space is being used often however there are concerns in relation to the maintenance, excitement, size and amenities of the playground.
+- "The reserve is used for a number of recreational activities (in addition to the organised sport on site). - " The most popular active recreation uses identified in the survey were jogging and mountain biking.
+There were also a number of 'other' uses specified with a high outcome of BMX riding and motor vehicle sports. - "The survey revealed dog walking to be a highly popular activity in the reserve with 58% of respondents performing this type of passive recreation. - "The survey reveals the existing play space is being used often however there are concerns in relation to the maintenance, excitement, size and amenities of the playground.